tejaskamath/Swift-WebView-Interface/README.md

 # Swift-WebView-Interface

-A code that allows passing code between Swift and Javascript within a WKWebView
+A code that enables passing variables between Swift and Javascript within a WKWebView